-As we work through the complex questions surrounding potential scenarios for reopening, we are relying on guidance and recommendations from recognized experts and authorities in the field of public health.
+As we navigate the 2020–2021 academic year, we continue to rely on guidance and recommendations from recognized experts and authorities in the field of public health.
 Our mission, philosophy, and core values also help guide us in our preparations.

 Health and Safety: The Top Priority